raghudevops55/shell-scripting/README.md

 Shell is a interpreter, but not a compile.

 1. She-Bang & Comments
+2. Print
-2. Variables
+3. Variables
-3. Inputs  ( Read & Special Variables)
+4. Inputs  ( Read & Special Variables)
-4. Functions
+5. Functions
-5. Misc ( Exit Status & Redirectors & Quotes)
+6. Misc ( Exit Status & Redirectors & Quotes)
-6. Conditions
+7. Conditions
-7. Loops
+8. Loops

 ## Project Setup using Scripting.